AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/lifecycle-for-edge-network/data-reference.md

 | xdm:operatingSystemVersion | String | The full version identifier for the operating system used when the observation was made. |
 | dc:language | String | The language of the environment to represent the user's linguistic, geographical, or cultural preferences for data presentation. |

-## Lifecycle Application Background metrics and dimensions
+## Lifecycle Application Background data

 The following data is collected on each [Lifecycle Application Background](../../home/base/mobile-core/lifecycle/event-reference.md#lifecycle-application-background) event.
 The structure of this data is defined in the Experience Data Model (XDM) field group [AEP Mobile Lifecycle Details](https://github.com/adobe/xdm/blob/master/docs/reference/adobe/experience/aep-mobile-lifecycle-details.schema.md).